zukatsinadze/EPFL-Distributed-Algorithms/lecture_09_byzantine/README.md

 2f+1 and 2f+1 always intersect with f+1 if we have 3f+1 in total

-# Asynch Byzantine Consistent Broadcast
+## Async Byzantine Consistent Broadcast

 broadcast(m)
 deliver(m)